TomaraPetty/Dark-Horse/README.md

 ## Usage
 *Instructions and examples for use:*
-* Everything starts at the homepage.
-A new user is able to visit the home page and see all of the bands.
+* A new user is able to visit the home page and see all of the bands.
 If the user would like to participate in a campaign by "checking-in" on a band's map then the user will need to login.
 1. Home page:
     1. The home page features a list of bands that have live campaigns.
     2. Below the campaigns is a section for bands to encourage them to sign up.